When DNA Proves What Documents Can’t

 Lessons for Genealogists

-Traditional research hit an absolute wall after five years.
-DNA testing provided definitive proof in three months.
+• DNA can validate when documents can't.
+Traditional research hit an absolute wall after five years; DNA testing provided definitive proof in three months.

-The O'Brien/O'Bryan spelling difference represented how different jurisdictions standardized Irish surnames—not different families.
+• Surname variations are recording differences.
+The O'Brien/O'Bryan spelling difference reflected how different jurisdictions standardized Irish surnames — not different families.

-Having three siblings test (including identical twins) provided validation and quality control impossible with single testers.
+• Test multiple family members.
+Three siblings, including identical twins, provided validation and quality control impossible with single testers.

-DNA works best when built on thorough traditional research.
-I needed those five years of documentary work to understand what the DNA was telling me.
+• Combine methodologies.
+DNA works best built on thorough traditional research; those five years of documentary work were what made the DNA legible.

 Both Brothers Died on November 21st